-- A. ERD Block 3B/3C LLC (1255 NW 9th Ave., Suite 119, Portland, Oregon), is the owner of real property located on Lot 2 and Lot 3 of the Town Run Plat in Eugene, Oregon (Assessor's Map 17-03-32-22, Tax Lots 1800 and 1900) also identified as Parcels 3B and 3C in the EWEB Riverfront Master Plan ("the property"). - B. Eugene Riverfront District LLC ("the applicant") submitted an application pursuant to the City's Multiple-Unit Property Tax Exemption Program (Sections 2.945 through 2.947 of the Eugene Code, 1971 ("EC")) with respect to residential units to be constructed on the property ("the project"). - C. The project consists of the development of 19 studio units, 34 one-bedroom units, 73 two-bedroom units, and 4 three-bedroom units for a total of 130 residential units.
+- A. ERD Block 7 LLC (1255 NW 9th Ave., Suite 119, Portland, Oregon), is the owner of real property located on Lot 9 of the Town Run Plat in Eugene, Oregon (Assessor's Map 17-03-32-22, Tax Lot 2500), also identified as Parcel 7 in the EWEB Riverfront Master Plan ("the property"). - B. Eugene Riverfront District LLC ("the applicant") submitted an application pursuant to the City's Multiple-Unit Property Tax Exemption Program (Sections 2.945 through 2.947 of the Eugene Code, 1971 ("EC")) with respect to residential units to be constructed on the property ("the project"). - C. The project consists of the development of 12 studio units, 38 one-bedroom units, and 45 two-bedroom units for a total of 95 residential units.
 As proposed, the project is not designed for the leasing of individual rooms or beds, for transient or vacation uses, or otherwise designed primarily for individuals attending college. - D. An independent outside professional consultant was retained and reviewed the project's financial pro-forma.
-A Review Panel was convened and reviewed the application as well as the independent consultant's conclusions in order to make a recommendation as to whether the application met the criteria in EC 2.946.
+A Review Panel was convened and reviewed application as well as the independent consultant's conclusions in order to make a recommendation as to whether the application met the criteria in EC 2.946.
 The Review Panel's recommendation was submitted for the City Manager's review. - E. After considering the Review Panel's conclusions and recommendation, the Executive Director of the Planning and Development Department ("the Executive Director") as designee of the City Manager, prepared the Report and Recommendation attached to this Resolution as Exhibit A and incorporated herein by reference.
 The Report and Recommendation sets forth findings demonstrating that the project meets the criteria described in EC 2.946 and the conditions set forth in Multiple-Unit Housing Property Tax Exemption Rule R-2.945 ("Rule R-2.945"). - F. Based on the findings in the Report and Recommendation, the Executive Director recommends that the application be approved and the exemption granted.
 In making that recommendation, the Executive Director found that the applicant submitted all materials, documents, and fees required by EC 2.945, EC 2.946, and Rule R-2.945, and the applicant is in compliance with the policies contained therein.